cakephp/docs/en/orm/table-objects.rst

     $entity = $articles->newEntity($this->request->data());

 The request data should follow the structure of your entities.
-For example if you had the an article, which belonged to a user, and had many comments, your request data should look like::
+For example if you had an article, which belonged to a user, and had many comments, your request data should look like::

     $data = [